Use a ruler and a protractor to draw rays to find images in the following cases.

 A far-sighted person has a near point of 100 cm.
 How far in front or behind the retina does the image of an object placed 25 cm from the eye form?
 Use the cornea to retina distance of 2.5 cm.

-A near-sighted person has afar point of 80 cm. (a) What kind of corrective lens the person will need if the lens is to be placed 1.5 cm from the eye? (b) What would be the power of the contact lens needed?
-Assume distance to contact lens from the eye to be zero.
+A near-sighted person has afar point of 80 cm. (a) What kind of corrective lens will the person need assuming the distance to the contact lens from the eye is zero? (b) What would be the power of the contact lens needed?

 In a reflecting telescope the objective is a concave mirror of radius of curvature 2 m and an eyepiece is a convex lens of focal length 5 cm.
 Find the apparent size of a 25-m tree at a distance of 10 km that you would perceive when looking through the telescope.